kelemen/netbeans-gradle-project/readme.md

 The project is actually usable, with the following major limitations:

-- The only way to reload the project is to restart NetBeans.
-Currently this plugin makes no attempt to automatically reload the project.
-Reloading the project is actually necessary if the source sets or the dependencies change.
 - Only the default JDK can be used for source and targe compatibility.
+- The character encoding of the source files cannot be set.

 Current Limitations